RedLegDev/vibe-coding-presentation/slides.md

 layout: section
 ---

-# IV.
-Hands-on Demos and Workflows
+# Hands-on Demos and Workflows

 Let's explore specific tools that can accelerate our development